dimi-fn/Kannada-MNIST-Digits/README.md

 ## Source
 The dataset used is an alternative one with reference to the popular MNIST digits database, and the project was constructed in the context of a [kaggle class competition](https://www.kaggle.com/c/cs98x-kannada-mnist) (module CS985 Machine Learning) at Strathclyde University (academic year 2019-20).

 ["Kannada"](https://en.wikipedia.org/wiki/Kannada) is a language spoken predominantly by people of Karnataka in southwestern India.
-The language has roughly 45 million native speakers and is written using the Kannada script
+The language has roughly 45 million native speakers and is written using the Kannada script.

 The format is similar to MNIST in terms of how the data is structured.
 ## Description